What is Agent Tesla malware?

 Malware analysis of Agent Tesla

-Interactivity of ANY.RUN allows tracking activities in real-time and watching Agent Tesla in action in a controlled, safe environment with full real-time access to the sandbox simulation.
+The interactivity of ANY.RUN service allows tracking activities in real-time and watching Agent Tesla in action in a controlled, safe environment with full real-time access to the sandbox simulation.
 A video recorded by the ANY.RUN gives us the ability to take a closer look at the lifecycle of this virus.
+You can also analyze fresh samples and IOCs in our threat intelligence feed in the public submissions.

 Figure 1: A lifecycle graph generated by ANY.RUN